tkellehe/boostc/README.md

 So, this library is my attempt to make a _C_ version without copying _Boost C++_ directly for my own learning experience.

-### Interface Namespaces
-The current interface is to prefix everything with `bstc_`.
-Also, the library provides an interface without this prefix.
-This may cause problems in your library if you have something with a similar name.
-To avoid this, you can define `BSTC_NAMESPACE_ONLY` and it will remove the other non-stdc interfaces without the `bstc_`.

 ### Compile Time Requirement
 Currently, the goal is to write all of the library as compile time insertions of the code.
 This allows more flexibility and makes it closer to _Boost C++_.